micro-manager/micro-manager.github.io/_pages/Linux_installation_from_source_MM2.md

                      libboost-all-dev zlib1g-dev swig ant
 {% endhighlight %}

-{% include Note text="As of 3/16/2021 Swig 4 will not work with Micro-Manager.
+{% include notice icon="info" content="As of 3/16/2021 Swig 4 will not work with Micro-Manager.
 Please make sure to install Swig 3.
 This issue will hopefully be resolved in the future" %}

 You may also need to install additional packages (for cameras and special hardware).
 See the full list in